tiny-bow/ribbon-language/plan.md

     *   **Details:** Create a function `dehydrate(ctx: *ir.Context, path: []const u8) !void`.
         1. Traverse the public symbols in the `ctx` to build a `string_table`.
         2. Perform a second traversal of the public IR graph.
 For each `ir.Node`, create a corresponding `sma.Node`.
-        3. During this traversal, convert every `ir.Ref` into its stable `sma.SIRef` equivalent.
+        3. During this traversal, convert every `ir.Ref` into its stable `sma.sma.Ref` equivalent.
 This is the core translation step.
         4. Write the `SMA` header (including the computed `interface_hash`), `string_table`, `public_symbols` list, and `node_table` to the output `.sma` file.

 #### Phase 3: Implementing the Backend Service